skellis46/embodied-camera/embodied-camera-application-proposal.md

 1. _Feeling:_ How does it feel in our bodies -- somatically -- to use a smartphone?
 2. _Limits and affordances:_ How are movements, postures, gestures and physical experiences limited or facilitated by smartphones?
 What types of experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
 3. _Adaptation and generation:_ How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?
 4. _Non-visual senses:_ The smartphone is both camera (lens) and mirror.
 We see ourselves and others through and in it.
-How might this dominant and physically limited way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?
+How might this hegemonic and physically limited way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?

 ### why the Leverhulme Trust?